thoward27/algorithms/README.md

 It is the policy of the University of Rhode Island to accord students, on an individual basis, the opportunity to observe their traditional religious holidays.
 Students desiring to observe a holiday of special importance must provide written notification to each instructor.

+## TA Instructions

+1. Clone the public repository (`git clone git@github.com:thoward27/algorithms.git`)
+2. Checkout branch dev (`git checkout -b dev`)
+3. Add the private remote (`git remote add private git@github.com:thoward27/_algorithms.git')
+4. Pull from the remote ('git pull private`)
+5. Enjoy!

+Be sure that when you're dealing with solutions, or WIP, that you ensure you push only to private.
+The branch Dev should never be pushed to the public facing repo, accidental pushes will be hard wiped immediately, **all data will be lost**.